erdogancayir/42Piscine-PythonforDataScience/README.md

 ## Python - 1 - Array
 Description of the Python - 1 -
 Discovery of arrays, their manipulations, and work on images. <br>
 Numpy or any lib of table manipulation<br>
- The Python Imaging Library (PIL)<br>
+The Python Imaging Library (PIL) Image<br>
+Matplotlib.pyplot <Br>
 <hr/>

 ## Python - 2 - DataTable